calvinfeng/study-guide/doc/scalability.md

 * Vertical: increase the resources of a specific node.
 * Horizontal: increase the number of nodes

+## Load Balancer
+The role of a load balancer is to distribute and direct requests evenly to all the servers.
+__Consistent Hashing__ is needed for balancing loads when servers are constantly added and removed.

+* What if this goes down?
+    * More load balancers!
+Failover!
+* Round Robin DNS
+* Smart load balancing is ideal, but dumb is good enough
+* Put one into the database layer as well

 ## Application Servers

+Before we consider scaling the backend, the basic questions to ask are the following:
+### Client vs server
+* How should they talk?
+Use HTTP (via TCP), or use UDP?
+* What info should live on the client rather than the server?
+* What needs to be persisted, and what's okay to lose?
+* Scalability tradeoffs here
+* What if client and server become inconsistent?

+### Scaling the Application
+* Create many, many application servers running on many machines
+* Usually spun up on AWS or using bare metal (for Google/Netflix, etc.)
+  * Much cheaper than Heroku or managing your own
+  * Heroku is PaaS, AWS just provides you an out-of-the-box server
+* Checks the caching layer for most requests
+* Occasionally does the work to invalidate the cache

 ### Sessions/States
 Sessions are state
   * Local sessions = bad